Floater: Causes

 There are various causes for the appearance of floaters, of which the most common are described here.

 Floaters can occur when eyes age; in rare cases, floaters may be a sign of retinal detachment or a retinal tear.

 Vitreous syneresis

-The cause of a vitreous floater is due to vitreous syneresis (liquefaction) and contraction with age.
-Additionally, trauma or injury to the globe can cause vitreous floaters.
+Vitreous syneresis (liquefaction) and contraction with age can cause vitreous floaters.
+Additionally, trauma or injury to the globe can cause them.

-Vitreous detachments and retinal detachments
+Vitreous detachments

-In time, the liquefied vitreous body loses support and its framework contracts.
-This leads to posterior vitreous detachment, in which the vitreous membrane is released from the sensory retina.
+As part of the normal human aging process the liquefied vitreous body loses support and contracts.
+This leads to posterior vitreous detachment in which the vitreous membrane is released from the sensory retina.
 During this detachment, the shrinking vitreous can stimulate the retina mechanically, causing the patient to see random flashes across the visual field, sometimes referred to as "flashers", a symptom more formally referred to as photopsia.
 The ultimate release of the vitreous around the optic nerve head sometimes makes a large floater appear, usually in the shape of a ring ("Weiss ring").
-As a complication, part of the retina might be torn off by the departing vitreous membrane, in a process known as retinal detachment.
-This will often leak blood into the vitreous, which is seen by the patient as a sudden appearance of numerous small dots, moving across the whole field of vision.
-Retinal detachment requires immediate medical attention, as it can easily cause blindness.
-Consequently, both the appearance of flashes and the sudden onset of numerous small floaters should be rapidly investigated by an eye care provider.

 Posterior vitreous detachment is more common in people who: